isrvoid/unittestds/README.md

 ```bash
 gendsu src/foo.c src/bar.c
 ```
-A single unittestRunner.c will be generated.
+A single `unittestRunner.c` will be generated (name can be set with `-offilename`).
 It must to be compiled and linked with other source files previously passed to gendsu.
 ```bash
 cc src/foo.c src/bar.c unittestRunner.c -DUNITTEST -o unittestRunner
 ```